 Survey of research and theoretical perspectives in natural language acquisition and development in children.
 Discussion and examination of child language data from Spanish and other languages.
 Exploration of universal principles and biological aspects of language acquisition and development, the logical problem of language acquisition, infant speech perception and production, development of phonology, morphology, syntax, semantics and the lexicon, Universal Grammar and the language bioprogram, and child creation of creole languages.

 LING 5080.
 COMPUTATIONAL LINGUISTICS.
 Three credit hours.
-One and a half hours of lectures and one and a half hours of seminar per week.
+Two hours of lecture and two hours of laboratory per week.
 Prerequisites: LING 4010 or ESPA 4201 or INGL 3225 or authorization of the Director of the Department.